a-nasikun/FastSpectrum/README.md

 We use **CMake** for easy installation/deployment on your machine, by creating a CMakeFiles.txt that hopefully do (almost) everything to make our code runs in your machine.
 Here are the steps to get our program runs:

 1. **Clone** our repository **recursively** using `git clone https://github.com/a-nasikun/FastSpectrum --recursive`.
+4. Ensure that you have **CUDA set-up** on your machine.
+You can download from [here](https://developer.nvidia.com/cuda-zone "CUDA Developer Zone") if you haven't done so.
+2. **Update dependency** submodule(s).
+Among many external libraries in LibIGL, we'll be using eigen, glfw, glad, and imgui only.
+During our test, the commit version of eigen in libIGL is an old one and doesn't support `Eigen::SparseMatrix.` We can solve this by simply updating the eigen, using `git submodule update --remote external\eigen`.
 2. **Compile** the following **dependencies** on their respective subfolders using CMake:
    1. glad (which is located at `/libigl/external/glad`)
    2. glfw (it is located at `/libigl/external/glfw`)